What are the 2 Components of LRE in Arizona?

 What is the Multidisciplinary Team in Arizona?

 The MDT is the team of professionals responsible for conducting the Child Find process in Arizona.
-This team is made up of a variety of experts, including:
+A variety of experts make up this team, including:

 - School psychologist

 - Physical therapist

 - Special education teacher